mohamed--abdel-maksoud/html5bundle/README.md

 html5bundle
 ===========
-Bundle all your web app data (game levels, images, audio, json, xml ...) files in a single file!
+Bundle all your web app data (game levels, images, audio, json, xml ...) files in a single file.

 Features
 ---------